 In another RCT, Danielsson et al. (2006) evaluated EMG biofeedback and topical lidocaine gel as a treatment for 46 women diagnosed with VV.
 Biofeedback was carried out with home training exercises and computerized assessments of the PFMs.
 Three biofeedback training sessions were arranged across the four-month study period.
 Nine of the 46 women dropped out.
 Both treatment groups showed significantly improved values for vestibular pain thresholds, QoL measurements, sexual functioning, and sexual pain at the 12-month follow-up, with no between-group differences found.

 Foster et al. (2010) evaluated lidocaine cream (5%) and/or 25 mg. desipramine tablets compared with placebo as a treatment for 133 women with PVD.
 There were four treatment groups: placebo tablets–placebo cream, desipramine tablets–placebo cream, placebo tablets–lidocaine cream, and desipramine tablets–lidocaine cream.
 At week 12, improvements in pain, psychological wellbeing, and sexual satisfaction were found in all groups.
 Desipramine alone and lidocaine alone were not superior to placebo.
 Improvements were also found in the cotton-swab test and in pain with intercourse across all treatment groups.
 Across all of the outcome measures, one measure - sexual satisfaction - improved with desipramine compared with placebo.
 The highest drop-out rates as well as the most significant side-effects (e.g., dry mouth, hot flushes, dizziness or light-headedness) were found in the desipramine group.

+Critical review – outcome studies on comparative treatments

+All but one of the five comparative treatment studies was carried out in the last decade and perhaps reflecting this, the methodological quality of these studies was good.
+All of the five studies identified used randomized controlled designs.
+Outcome data were comprehensively reported and one of the studies (Bergeron et al., 2008) was a long-term follow-up study undertaken 2.5 years after the initial treatment (Bergeron et al., 2001).

 Miscellaneous and Combined Treatments